Did you Know?

 - Inability to prevent bowel and/or bladder leakage

 - Urgency (a strong urge to urinate or defecate that is difficult to control)

 What affects the function of the pelvic floor?

 Risk factors for pelvic floor dysfunction include childbirth and pregnancy, hormonal changes such as menopause, excessive and repetitive heavy lifting or straining to empty the bowel and/or bladder, and pelvic surgeries.

 If you are witnessing any such changes in your body, connect with us for pelvic floor physiotherapy in Toronto.

 What is involved during a Pelvic Physiotherapy Assessment?

-When you come in for an assessment of pelvic floor and pelvic floor physiotherapy Toronto, you will be greeted by a pelvic health physiotherapist who has obtained the appropriate post-graduate training needed to evaluate your pelvic floor function.
+When you come in for an assessment of your pelvic floor and pelvic floor physiotherapy you will work with a pelvic health physiotherapist who has obtained the appropriate post-graduate training needed to evaluate your pelvic floor function.
 To ensure your privacy, the assessment and subsequent treatments are always held in a private treatment room.

 There is a thorough gathering of information including a detailed description of your symptoms and medical history.
 The physical therapist will then assess how well you are able to move in your low back, hips, and sacro-iliac joints, as these areas can place stress on your pelvic floor muscles.